-Research Areas : WAIMS Foundation has developed Research Councils within a broad set of subject disciplines, and in collaboration with other Councils and partners.
-Person willing to apply for research funding needs to address specific questions from the relevant Research Council.
-Each of the Research Councils has a scientific vision and strategic plan which sets out the Councils predominant to research aspirations and priorities.
-For further information connect with us at email@example.com.
-A brief summary of the areas of research each Council fund is outlined below.
+WAIMS Foundation has developed Research Councils within a broad set of subject disciplines, and in collaboration with other Councils and partners.
+Those wishing to apply for research funding should address specific questions to the relevant Research Council.
+Each of the Research Councils has a scientific vision or strategic plan which sets out the Councils overarching research aspirations and priorities.
+These can be accessed at: email@example.com A brief summary of the areas of research each Council funds is outlined below.

 These research strategies are developed through extensive consultation with the academic community, and with a wide range of users and stakeholders including relevant Government Departments, industry, the wider public sector and also the public itself.
 The Research Councils support a great deal of cross-/multi-/inter-/trans-/ disciplinary research, which benefits from drawing together insights and approaches from a number of established research disciplines.
 Further information on how the Research Councils support cross discipline research is available.

 Arts and Humanities Research Council : supports research across a wide subject domains including:

 history (ancient, medieval and modern) | classics | archaeology | modern languages and linguistics English language and literature| the visual arts and media| librarianship, information and museum studies|philosophy, law, religious studies| music and creative and performing arts.

 Biotechnology and Biological Sciences Research Council funds research in the biosciences, in areas including:

 Genomics, stem cell biology, and bio-nanotechnology, that provide a basis for new technologies in healthcare, food safety, plant and livestock breeding, and bio-processing;

 Whole organism biology relevant to the understanding of diet and health, ageing, animal health and welfare, infectious diseases and immunity, and crop productivity;